alexandroid000/cv/NillesCV.md

 ### Institute of Electrical and Electronics Engineers (IEEE)

 Description:
-:   Researched smart grid data management and policy alternatives; published an
+:   Washington Internships for Students of
-    overview and policy recommendation in the *WISE Journal of Engineering and Public Policy*.
-Was part of the Washington Internships for Students of Engineering (WISE) program.
+    Engineering (WISE) program: researched smart grid data management and policy alternatives; published an overview and policy recommendation in the *WISE Journal of Engineering and Public Policy*.

 Dates:
 :   June - Aug 2013